zhaiyi000/tlm/README.md

      python dump_programs.py --target=nvidia/nvidia-v100
      ```

    - Use unlabeled data to build a vocabulary and a tokenizer and save them to `--tokenizer_path`.
-We recommend using the tokenizer we provide in tlm_dataset.
-Our tokenizer is trained on 10 million pieces of unlabeled data and contains a larger vocabulary.

      ```shell
      python make_dataset.py \